29/02/96

 New Bronica Camera SQ-Basic - SQ-B

-A new Bronica camera, the SQ-Basic, is being unveiled at the Photo Marketing Association - PMA annual trade show.
+A new Bronica camera, the SQ-Basic, was unveiled at the Photo Marketing Association - PMA annual trade show.
 The camera is a simplified version of the popular 6x6 format SQ-Ai, and is targeted towards students and advanced professionals not needing some electronic features.
 This is the first new product introduced in the US since Tamron Co., Ltd. purchased Bronica last July, and Tamron Industries, Inc. assumed the US distribution of the line on February 1, 1996.

 As the name suggests, the SQ-Basic, or SQ-B, has basic mechanical features that allow the camera to sell at a lower price range than the feature-packed SQ-Ai.
 The SQ-B accepts all of the original "S" and "PS" lenses, as well as a special 80mm PS/B lens made specifically for the camera.
 This lens is paint-coated, or alumite finished, similarly to the PG lenses for the GS-1, or the original "S" series, giving it a classy black matte color.